P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Chisels and Bits - Adds a limitless way to use blocks.

+* Classic Combat - Restores combat as it was before the 1.9 Combat.

+* Compact Void Miners - Collects ores and fluids from the void.

 * Connected Textures Mod - A library mod.

 * Constructs Armory - Adds armor support to "Tinkers Construct".